como-programar-el-esp8266-por-wifi-con-arduino-ota

 void onProgress(THandlerFunction_Progress fn);

-Sometimes, it may be important to add actions in these events.
-For example, in the case of a machine that controls a process, it will be “suspended” while the OTA reprogramming is taking place.
+Sometimes, it can be important to add actions in these events.
+For example, in the case of a machine controlling a process, it will be “suspended” while the OTA reprogramming takes place.

-Therefore, it would be necessary to add the appropriate actions for the process to proceed safely (for example, stopping the motors, or moving the machine to a safe position).
+Therefore, it would be necessary to add the appropriate actions so that the process develops safely (for example, stopping the motors, or moving the machine to a safe position).

-Additionally, there is the ‘getCommand()’ function that works while the OTA process has started, allowing us to distinguish whether the OTA process is for the firmware (Flash) or the file system (FS).
+Additionally, the ‘getCommand()’ function is available, which works while the OTA process has started, allowing us to distinguish if the OTA process is for the firmware (Flash) or the file system (FS).

 //Gets update command type after OTA has started.
 Either U_FLASH or U_FS